 Dustin Johnson buries some major memories, wins the Masters

-Nothing ever comes easily for Dustin Johnson in the majors, except for slipping into that Masters green jacket.
+Nothing ever comes easily for Dustin Johnson in the majors, except for when he slipped his arms through that Masters green jacket Sunday.

 Johnson overcame a jittery start that conjured memories of past majors he failed to finish off.
 He turned that into a command performance, making sure this one-of-a-kind Masters with no fans also had no drama.